PPC Midi call for review of Central Police restructure | Loop PNG

-The PPC said this has been a challenge for the command, as he and his team have been operating out of the Gordons Police Station.
+The PPC said this has been a challenge for the command, as he and his team have been operating out of the Gordon Police Station.

 Since taking office, eight months ago, PPC Midi is calling for a review of the Central Province Command Structure.